Prioritized Task Scheduling

 1. Let result be a new promise.

-2. Let signal be options["signal"] if options["signal"] exists, or otherwise null.
+2. Let signal be options["signal"] if it exists, or otherwise null.

 3. If signal is not null and it is aborted, then reject result with signal’s abort reason and return result.

-5. Let queue be the result of selecting the scheduler task queue for scheduler given signal and priority.
+1. Set handle’s queue to the result of selecting the scheduler task queue for scheduler given state’s priority source and false.

 Run steps after a timeout doesn’t necessarily account for suspension; see whatwg/html#5925.

-To select the scheduler task queue for a Scheduler scheduler given an AbortSignal or null signal, and a TaskPriority or null priority:
+To select the scheduler task queue for a Scheduler scheduler given a TaskSignal object signal and a boolean isContinuation:

-1. If scheduler’s dynamic priority task queue map does not contain signal, then
+1. If scheduler’s dynamic priority task queue map does not contain (signal, isContinuation), then

-1. Let queue be the result of creating a scheduler task queue given signal’s priority.
+1. Let queue be the result of creating a scheduler task queue given signal’s priority, isContinuation, and the following steps:

-2. Set dynamic priority task queue map[signal] to queue.
+2. Set dynamic priority task queue map[(signal, isContinuation)] to queue.

 3. Add a priority change algorithm to signal that runs the following steps: